otorexia/phaser3-webpack/README.md

 - choose which phaser module to load in `src/main.js`.
 - set format on save in your editor(i.e. vscode) to auto format based on prettier.

+* Create additional build files by copying `webpack.prod.plugin.js` for plugins and `webpack.prod.web` for game.
 * You can remove `package-lock.json` from `.gitignore` as recomended by NPM in your game projects.